Wat Phanan Choeng: Visiting information

 Wat Phanan Choeng is located in Khlong Suan Plu Sub-district, Phra Nakhon Si Ayutthaya District, Phra Nakhon Si Ayutthaya, Thailand, 13000.

 It is open daily from 8 am to 5 pm.
 The entrance fee is 20 baht, paid at a small booth at the entrance.

-The temple may be reached brom Bangkok by road Asia (Highway 32).
+The temple may be reached from Bangkok by road Asia (Highway 32).

 Via public transit, the temple may be reached from New Mor Chit station, where there are many buses to Ayutthaya every day.
 It may also be reached by vans at the Victory Monument or Future Park Rangsit.
 One may also take a motorcycle taxi or auto rickshaw to Wat Phanan Choeng.

 By train, after going from Bangkok railway station to Ayutthaya railway station, one may take a motorcycle taxi or auto rickshaw to reach the temple.